-- Technical staff present the proposed Australian standard and accompanying draft Basis for 124.
-Conclusions to the AUASB for its consideration at a public meeting.
-For compelling reasons modifications, in the rare and exceptional cases where applicable, staff also include: a collation of stakeholder feedback received in response to the AUASB's targeted exposure of compelling reasons modifications, an analysis of these comments, and how these comments have been addressed in the final standard. - Where the original IAASB ED has been subject to changes arising from the international and 125. local public exposure processes, and/or new/revised evidence, technical staff prepare a summary comparative analysis for the AUASB's consideration.
-This analysis shows the differences between the original international ED and the proposed final standard to be issued in Australia, distinguishing clearly between changes made at the international level, and the Australian compelling reasons modifications which have been exposed separately. - 126.
-The AUASB reviews the final Australian standard and supporting Board papers, taking into consideration how issues raised by Australian stakeholders have been addressed in the final standard.
-The AUASB satisfies itself that there are no other unidentified compelling reasons which may require Australia-specific enhancements to be made to the final international standard adopted in Australia. - 127.
-If applicable, the AUASB applies the re-exposure criteria outlined in paragraphs 68-70 of this document, to determine whether to re-expose the proposed standard, or parts thereof, for further comment.
-This will generally be based on one of three scenarios: - (a) The IAASB decides to re-expose the proposed international standard, or parts thereof see paragraph 130(a). - The IAASB decides not to issue a re-exposure draft but the AUASB determines that (b) re-exposure of the international standard, or parts thereof, is warranted in Australia - see paragraph 130(b).
-Re-exposure for this reason will only be considered under limited circumstances where there is a high likelihood of identifying additional compelling reasons for modification of the international standard for adoption in Australia. - (c) The AUASB decides that re-exposure of previously exposed proposed Australian compelling reasons modifications (AUASB ED) is appropriate - see paragraph 130(b). - The AUASB decides on whether to re-expose a proposed standard, or parts thereof, by formal 128. vote.
-50 The basis of the AUASB's decisions with respect to re-exposure is recorded in the minutes of the meeting.
-Where the IAASB and/or AUASB decide not to issue a re-exposure draft for any substantial changes made to the original ED(s), those reasons are described in the Basis for Conclusions. - Where the AUASB is satisfied changes to previously exposed proposals are not substantial, or 129. where it is unlikely that re-exposure will result in new information or reveal any new concerns that have not been aired already through comment letters or subsequent outreach and consultation activities, the AUASB proceeds to vote on the approval of the final standard to be issued (see paragraphs 168-195).
+- 132. The AUASB reviews the final Australian standard and supporting Board papers, taking into consideration how issues raised by Australian stakeholders have been addressed in the final standard.
+The AUASB satisfies itself that there are no other unidentified compelling reasons which may require Australia-specific enhancements to be made to the final international standard adopted in Australia. - 133.
+If applicable, the AUASB applies the re-exposure criteria outlined in paragraphs 72-74 of this document, to determine whether to re-expose the proposed standard, or parts thereof, for further comment.
+This will generally be based on one of three scenarios: - The IAASB decides to re-expose the proposed international standard, or parts thereof -(a) see paragraph 136(a). - The IAASB decides not to issue a re-exposure draft but the AUASB determines that (b) re-exposure of the international standard, or parts thereof, is warranted in Australia see paragraph 136(b).
+Re-exposure for this reason will only be considered under limited circumstances where there is a high likelihood of identifying additional compelling reasons for modification of the international standard for adoption in Australia.5 - The AUASB decides that re-exposure of previously exposed proposed Australian (c) compelling reasons modifications (AUASB ED) is appropriate - see paragraph 136(b). - 134.
+The AUASB decides on whether to re-expose a proposed standard, or parts thereof, by formal vote.53 The basis of the AUASB's decisions with respect to re-exposure is recorded in the minutes of the meeting.
+Where the IAASB and/or AUASB decide not to issue a re-exposure draft for any substantial changes made to the original ED(s), those reasons are described in the Basis for Conclusions54. - 135.
+Where the AUASB is satisfied changes to previously exposed proposals are not substantial, or where it is unlikely that re-exposure will result in new information or reveal any new concerns that have not been aired already through comment letters or subsequent outreach and consultation activities, the AUASB proceeds to vote on the approval of the final standard to be issued (see paragraphs 212-237).